Abhijit85/TransEE/README.md

 |-------------|-------------|-------------|-------------|-------------|-------------|
 | MR | 51.9 | 193 | 162.6 | 1943 | 886 |
 | HITS@10 | .845 | .544 | .955 | .551 | .59 |

-### Knowledge Graph Embedding Repository Structure

-This repository is designed for training and evaluating RelatE on several benchmark datasets.

 ## Acknowledgement
 We refer to the code of [RotatE](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).
 Thanks for their contributions.